algernon/keyboardio-worklog/worklog.md

 A while ago, I entertained the idea of getting rid of `WakeupKeyboard`, to save space, and to simplify things.
 The idea was to change `BootKeyboard` to default to the boot protocol instead of report, so that the OS will mark it wakeup-capable by default.
 Sadly, it turns out, we'd need to do more than that.
 Simply setting the default does not have the desired effect.
 So we're stuck with `WakeupKeyboard` for the time being.

+## Plugin API Redesign

+Worked a lot on [Kaleidoscope#276][kaleidoscope/276], and found a way that *may* allow us to have all the benefits, but much less magic.
+Unfortunately, making that work isn't exactly trivial either.
+Or I coded myself into a dead-end.
+Will have another attempt at it tomorrow with a fresh mind.

 # 2018-04-05

 * Merged [Kaleidoscope-LED-Stalker#16][kaleidoscope-led-stalker/16].